Blog

 securitytokensruntime-trustsdk

-Approving in Sanctum is not enough — executors must verify a short-lived HMAC token scoped to actor, action, and audit ID before any real-world effect.
+Approval in console is not enough.
+Executors verify short-lived HMAC tokens scoped to actor, action, and audit ID before any real-world effect.

 May 10, 20267 min read